-Facebook integration reportedly being planned for iOS 6Alex Wagner - Deputy Managing Editor, News Desk
+Facebook integration reportedly being planned for iOS 6Alex Wagner - Editorial Director of News and Content

 When Apple took the wraps off of iOS 5 last year, one of the features that the company touted was Twitter integration, which allowed the user to sign in with Twitter credentials once and then send tweets from several system apps, including Photos and Safari.
 Now a new report has claimed that we can expect integration with another social network to make the cut into iOS 6.
 According to TechCrunch, Facebook integration will be built into iOS 6, which is said to be codenamed "Sundance."
 The site says that the details of how sharing items will work are still being worked out due to the different levels of permissions related to posting things on Facebook.